Updated March 14, 2023

-Difference between Encoding vs Decoding
+Difference Between Encoding and Decoding

-Below are the top 7 differences between Encoding vs Decoding.
+Below are the top 7 differences between Encoding vs Decoding

-Key Differences between Encoding vs Decoding
+Key Differences between Encoding and Decoding

 Character Encoding refers to a system by which characters are stored and thus represented within a given system.
 Today’s computing environments are binary systems which means that they operate on 1 and 0.
 The concept of character encoding was developed to answer the question, how do we organize the character belonging to our various languages within this world of 1 and 0.